ITwrx/PasswordStrengthPackage/README.md

 # License

-This package is under the MIT license.
+This package keeps the MIT license chosen by upstream.
 See the complete license:

 - [LICENSE](https://github.com/schuppo/PasswordStrengthPackage/LICENSE)